Kir4R00t/KiraChaos/README.md

-# My first plugin with many QOL features
+# This is kind of an addition to my KiraEssentialz Plugin
-*well for now it's in early dev phase so it has little to offer :v but you can track my progress*
+*Basically as the name says it adds some features that cause chaos & confusion on the server*

-## [Download KiraEssentialz]() // this may not be working
+## [Download KiraChaos]() // this may not be working
 - To make it work just download the plugin.jar file (download link above) and put it in your ~/plugins folder
 ## Features:
 - Snowballs will explode on impact